-Data processing costs
+Data processing costs / third-party fund costs

 The fund may be charged with the costs for the processing and quality assurance of data of the subfunds held by the fund (third-party funds of other management companies), which are necessary to fulfil the legal requirements of Solvency II reporting for invested insurance companies (so-called Tripartite Template / TPT) while protecting the interests of all unitholders.
+Furthermore, the fund may also be charged with the costs for the calculation of third-party funds from other management companies if required for checking the fund's investment limits.